-There are a number of things which make a blog successful, so let’s look at them now:
+There are a number of things that make a blog successful, so let’s look at them now:

 Blogs that are in a popular Niche!

-Blogs which are in popular niches tend to be the most successful.
+Blogs that are in popular niches tend to be the most successful.

 A popular niche is where there are passions and problems, money being spent on products and an area where people are searching on the internet for it all the time…